DGWhittaker/nottingham_covid_modelling/README.md

 - go into the virtual environment `cd folder_name` folder
 - and activate `source ./bin/activate` (or `Scripts\activate` on Windows)
 - now get the source code from git: `git clone https://github.com/DGWhittaker/nottingham_covid_modelling.git`
-- install the required packages by typing `pip install -r requirements.txt`
+- go to repository folder and install the required packages by typing `pip install -r requirements.txt`
 - Now `pip install -e .` to install the *nottingham_covid_modelling* package itself

-## Running
+## Running SItD model
 - Now you have a number of different scripts available, which can be run from any directory once the *nottingham_covid_modelling* package has been installed.
 Each of these can be run with the `-h`  flag to get more information about available command line arguments.

 To run the basic forward model without Google mobility data, type: